InitWare/InitWare/README.md

 Licencing
 ---------

-InitWare is licensed under the GNU Library GPL, version 2.1 or later, except for the following files:
+Most of InitWare is licensed under the GNU Library GPL, version 2.1 or later, but some files are under other terms.
+See [doc/Licences.md] for details.

-- sd-daemon.[ch] and sd-readahead.[ch], which are subject to the MIT Licence.
-- src/shared/MurmurHash3.c, which is in the public domain.
-- src/journal/lookup3.c, which is in the public domain.